Dynamical learning of dynamics: Quantification of learning performance

 \section{Quantification of learning performance}

 To quantify the performance of our model, we measure for each application the errors between signal outputs and targets during testing, for different network instances and targets.
-Except for task (v), we compute the testing error as the root-mean-square error between signal output and target during a period of length 50 in the middle of the testing phase.
+Except for task (vi), we compute the testing error as the root-mean-square error between signal output and target during a period of length 50 in the middle of the testing phase.
 The measure is chosen to ignore phase shifts that occur over long testing times, as they are unavoidable in periodic autonomous dynamics (tasks (i,ii)), due to the accumulation of small errors in the period.

 Task (i): Fig.~\ref{fig:sine}a shows the testing error for the learning of sinusoidal oscillations.
-It is small for targets with periods within and slightly beyond the range spanned and interspersed by weight learned targets.
+It is small for targets with periods within and slightly beyond the range spanned and interspersed by pretrained targets.
 Fig.~\ref{fig:sine}b shows the good agreement between the periods of the output signals and the targets.
 We determine the periods from the maxima of the output signals' power spectra, after discarding the initial interval of length $100$ of the testing phase to allow for equilibration.

+Task (ii): Fig.~\ref{fig:fourier} shows the testing error for four different combinations of network size $N$ and order $O$ together with the signal and target in time and frequency domain for example instances of task (ii), i.e., for specific realizations of the random Fourier series described above.
+The testing error is low within the range of pretrained weighting factors, especially for the targets used during pretraining.

-Task (ii): Fig.~\ref{fig:supersine}a shows the testing error for the learning of superpositions of sines.
-Again, the error is low within and slightly beyond the range of the parameters of the weight learned targets.
+Task (iii): Fig.~\ref{fig:supersine}a shows the testing error for the learning of superpositions of sines.
+Again, the error is low within and slightly beyond the range of the parameters of the pretrained targets.
 Similarly, the averaged local maxima of the signal outputs agree well with the averaged local maxima of their targets, Fig.~\ref{fig:supersine}b.
 The measurement of maxima starts at time 100 after the beginning of testing.

-Task (iii): Fig.~\ref{fig:fixedpoint}a shows the testing error for the learning of fixed points.
-It is low for target positions within and slightly beyond the range of the positions of the weight learned targets.
+Task (iv): Fig.~\ref{fig:fixedpoint}a shows the testing error for the learning of fixed points.
+It is low for target positions within and slightly beyond the range of the positions of the pretrained targets.
 Fig.~\ref{fig:fixedpoint}b shows signal outputs for different targets dynamically learned by a single network instance.